 Embargoes are adjudicated upon by the library weighing up a variety of competing interests.
 The length of time an Option D Embargo is awarded for varies depending on the circumstances.

 Once an Option D Embargo expires, the thesis will revert to becoming subject to the terms of Option A, B or C depending on the preference indicated by the author.
 We will require this choice to be provided by the author at the time of the thesis submission before graduation.
 Shortly before the embargo expires we will contact the author to confirm that the original post embargo choice is still correct.
-If the author wishes to extend the restriction, the author should contact the Digital Assets team at: email@example.com and provide a rationale for extension before the current embargo expires.
+If the author wishes to extend the restriction, the author should contact the Scholarly Communications Services team at: firstname.lastname@example.org and provide a rationale for extension before the current embargo expires.

 It is advised that Option D Embargoes may be suitable for those theses which: